 Grill Master (Charcoal/Gas)

 - Season steaks as desired; we recommend Kansas City Steak Original Steak Seasoning.
 Wrap the bone in aluminum foil to keep the bone from turning black.

 - To cook on a charcoal grill, place steaks over the hottest part of the grill, and sear both sides for 2 minutes.
 Then move to medium, ash-covered coals and continue to grill to desired doneness (see cooking time chart below).
 Turn about 1 minute prior to the halfway point.

 - To cook on a gas grill, preheat on high.
 Sear both sides for 2 minutes, then reduce to medium heat and continue to grill to desired doneness.
 Turn about 1 minute prior to the halfway point.

 - Heat a heavy nonstick skillet over medium heat until hot, for about 5 minutes.

 - Sear each side 3 minutes, place on rack in 425 degree oven for 12-14 minutes until desired doneness.

 - Set oven for broiling; preheat 10 minutes.

 - Season, as desired.
 Place steaks on rack in broiler pan.
 Position broiler pan so that the surface of the beef is 4 to 6 inches from the heat.
 Broil to desired doneness, turning once at halfway point.

-See our step-by-step instructions on how to cook thick cut bone-in ribeye steak, including cooking times and expert tips that will have you cooking like a pro!
+See our step-by-step instructions on how to cook Tomahawk Steak, including cooking times and expert tips that will have you cooking like a pro!